AllWellNow/getYourPhoneReady/README.md

 1. On your Windows PC, run the `install-apk.bat` script.
 2. The script will:
    - Remove all apps except essential system apps.
-   - Install the provided APK (`app-chat.apk`).
+   - Install the provided APK - specify the path to the APK by modifying APK_PATH variable.
-   - Reboot the device automatically.
+   - Device will be rebooted after.

 ---